WOLLATON HISTORICAL & CONSERVATION SOCIETY

 If you are not already on our mailing list and would like to receive an invitation to our zoom meetings, please contact us via the feedback link.

 Speaker Program 2020/2021

-November 25th 2020 David Skillen “The many behind the few”
+November 25th 7.30pm David Skillen “The many behind the few”

 The unsung Hero’s and Heroine’s of the Battle of Brittain.

-April 28th 2021 Laura Parker “Recent Excavations at Nottm Castle”
+April 28th 7.30pm Laura Parker “Recent Excavations at Nottm Castle”

-A range of local guided walks will be arranged for Summer 2021.
+If it is safe to do so, a range of local guided walks will be arranged for Summer 2021.
 If you would like to organise and lead a local walk, please contact us via the Feedback page.
 Thank you.